openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 The K1 connector `connector` cannot be auto-discovered.
 Once the bridge thing representing the K1 connector is correctly set up and online, discovery will allow discovering all devices connected to the K1 connector.

-The communication between the hub and devices may be disturbed.
-Therefore devices may not appear or stay offline.
+If devices are outside reliable RF range, devices known to the K1 hub will be discovered but may stay offline when added as a thing.
 Alarm devices can still trigger alarms and pass them between each other, even if the connection with the hub is lost.
-It will not be possible to discover and control them from openHAB in this case.
+It will not be possible to receive alarms and control them from openHAB in this case.

 ## Thing Configuration